 With your student visa, it allows you to work part-time up to 28 hours per week, providing such permission to engage in some activities is granted to you by the Japanese government.
-But you should pay attention to the type of job that you will not apply for jobs associated with illegal activities or prohibited under a student visa.
-And be mindful, working more than the legally permitted hours can result in deportation.
+But you should pay attention to the type of job that you will not apply for jobs associated with illegal activities or prohibited under this type of visa.
+Make sure that you will not exceed the legally permitted hours, for this can result in deportation.
 On the other hand, in events such as holidays, you can work for up to 40 hours during holidays.
 The purpose of the permission to work part-time to support your study and living expenses, not a remittance to your family.

 - Religious activities

 - Business manager